redhat-openstack/website/source/uncategorized/lbaas.html.md

     | 63f009cf-f6bc-4274-8e5d-f9c2613d7912 | 10.0.0.5 |            80 | True           | ACTIVE |
     +--------------------------------------+----------+---------------+----------------+--------+

-The member with IP address 10.0.0.3 (rhel-01) should no longer receive traffic from the load-balancer.
+The member with IP address 10.0.0.3 (rhel-01) should no longer receive traffic from the load balancer.
 Note that the virtual machine itself is still running.
 This is effectively the same as removing the member from the pool.
-Repeating the test that sends multiple HTTP requests to the load balancer.
+Repeat the test that sends multiple HTTP requests to the load balancer.

     # for i in {1..6} ; do curl -w "\n" 172.24.4.230 ; done
     rhel-02